Alexander Chayanov

-Alexander V. Chayanov (Александр Васильевич Чаянов; 17 January 1888 – 3 October 1937) was a Russian, then Soviet agrarian economist, scholar of rural sociology, and advocate of agrarianism and cooperatives.
+Alexander Vasilyevich Chayanov (Александр Васильевич Чаянов; 17 January 1888 – 3 October 1937) was a Russian, then Soviet agrarian economist, scholar of rural sociology, and advocate of agrarianism and cooperatives.

 Personal life

 Chayanov was born in Moscow, the son of a merchant, Vasily Ivanovich Chayanov, and an agronomist, Elena Konstantinovna (born Klepikova).
 He attended a Realschule (1899–1906) and the Moscow Agricultural Institute (1906–1911), becoming an agronomist; he taught and published works on agriculture until 1914, when he began working for various government institutions.
 In 1912 he married Elena Vasilevna Grigorieva, a marriage that lasted until 1920.
 In 1921 he married Olga Emmanuilovna Gurevich; they had sons Nikita (born 1922) and Vasily (born 1925).

 After the Russian Revolution

 After the October Revolution, he served on several Soviet committees for agrarian reform and was a member of Narkomzem as well as "holding lecturing and administrative posts at several universities and academies."

 He was a proponent of agricultural cooperatives, but was skeptical about the inefficiency of large-scale farms.
 Chayanov's skepticism was rooted in the idea that households, especially peasant households which practice subsistence farming, will tend to produce only the amount of food that they need to survive.
 He believed that the Soviet government would find it difficult to force these households to cooperate and produce a surplus.
 These views were sharply criticized by Joseph Stalin as "defence of the kulaks".